SeaQL/seaql.github.io/Blog/blog/2022-09-27-getting-started-with-seaography.md

 }
 ```

-Last, create a binary to run the GraphQL server.
+Finally, create an executable to drive the GraphQL server.

 ``` rust title=src/main.rs
 use async_graphql::{